 Inside the guide book you can also access specialty training and graduate career planning statistics from FREIDA Online®, the AMA Residency & Fellowship Database™ comprising more than 10,000 graduate medical education programs.

-Rely on Specialty Program Data for Guidance
+Guidance From Specialty Program Data

 Specialty program data can show the competitiveness of admissions to certain residencies.
 Statistics, such as the desired USMLE® Step 1 score for an interview, can also help guide studies during medical school.

 - How to choose a specialty and when

 - How competitive the admission to each specialty’s residency is